 Can tinnitus be treated?

 YES.
-That is an important thing to remember.
-Many people feel hopeless after being told they have to live with it or 'get used to it'.
-At Broadmead Hearing Clinic we use techniques common with tinnitus retraining therapy as well as Mindfulness based tinnitus reduction to assist in managing tinnitus.
+That is important to remember.
+Many people feel hopeless after being told they have to live with it or “get used to it”.
+We use techniques common with tinnitus retraining therapy as well as Mindfulness based tinnitus reduction to assist in managing tinnitus.
 One of the cornerstones of treatment is to use sound therapy in the form of an ear level sound generator.